Cheat

 sudo ./install

-script will copy a python file into /usr/local/bin/
+The install script will copy a python file into /usr/local/bin/, and will

 also create a hidden file (containing the cheatsheet content) in your home